 - Clearly set out the request or submission of the petitioners; and

 - Is addressed to the Council and delivered to the principal office of the Council.

 The petition should include, for each person who has signed the petition, their name, address and normal signature.
 The action requested of Council must be re-stated on the top of each page of the petition.

 A deputation allows a person to appear before a Council meeting in order to address or make a presentation to the Council on an issue.
-A person wishing to make a deputation must seek the permission of the Mayor in writing.
+A person wishing to make a deputation must seek the permission of the Administrator in writing.

 Deputations are limited to a maximum of two per meeting and each deputation is allowed a maximum of 5 minutes to make their presentation.